-Bar & Bat Mitzvah at PSJC
+Bar and Bat Mitzvah at PSJC: Teens and Adults

 We also feel it is important for B’nai Mitzvah and their families to be a part of the larger PSJC community.
 Therefore, we ordinarily ask that families be members of PSJC for two years prior to the celebration of a Bar/Bat Mitzvah.

-A few months prior to Bar/Bat Mitzvah, students will meet with the rabbi to prepare a D’var Torah.
+A few months prior to Bar/Bat Mitzvah, students will meet with the Rabbi to prepare a D’var Torah.
 It’s never too early, though, to begin studying one’s Torah portion!
 The Rabbi also works with individuals to discuss ways you and your family and friends can participate more fully in the service on the day of the Bar/Bat Mitzvah.
 From reading Torah, leading parts of services, creating readings, there are many opportunities to participate.
 Rabbi Carter is also happy to walk through the service with you to help you and your family better understand service itself.
 A child’s Bar/Bat Mitzvah is a wonderful opportunity for all in the family to learn.

 Rabbi Carter will happily assist a family in finding a suitable tutor to help prepare for this day.
 PSJC tutors range in experience and skills and can work with students to learn their haftarah, Torah reading, elements of the service, and supplementary Jewish knowledge.
 Families arrange fees and tutoring schedule on a one-on-one basis with their tutor.

 There is a $600 Bar/Bat Mitzvah fee.
 This covers meetings with the Rabbi, the B’nai Mitzvah coordinator, use of the synagogue, and the Sha’arei Mitzvah program.
 As this is a community celebration, the Bar/Bat Mitzvah family is expected to sponsor a kiddush lunch or the community after services in celebration of the event.
 This should be arranged through the PSJC office.